jeremytrimble/ezdma/README.md

                                 //   1 = RX (dev->cpu), 2 = TX (cpu->dev)
     };
     ```
+Note that it's possible to specify multiple nodes which reference the ezdma module in their "compatible" strings -- you'll get an entry in /dev for every name you've specified in "dma-names" across all of your nodes.

 2. After inserting the ezdma module, two devices, as named in your `dma-names` above, will become available: